jayJs/wp-jay/README.md

 onePost.out('fadeOut');

 ```
-is about the same as:
+is exactly the same as:

 ```
 $("#onePost").addClass("animated fadeOut").addClass("hidden");